Get Archiving with YoYotta

 YoYotta v4

-YoYotta creates snapshot indexes listing the contents of every tape created so later on you can search to find the location of clips and files.
+YoYotta creates index snapshots listing the contents of every tape created so later on you can search the project to find the location of clips and files.

 LTO Tape